RakhithJK/libretro-Lakka-LibreELEC-wiki/BIOSes.md

 Some libretro cores require a [BIOS](https://en.wikipedia.org/wiki/BIOS) to work.

-BIOSes must be placed in the [system folder](http://www.lakka.tv/doc/Accessing-Lakka-filesystem/) although there are certain exceptions described in the table below.
+BIOSes must be placed in the [system folder](Accessing-Lakka-filesystem) although there are certain exceptions described in the table below.

 ## BIOS requirements table

 This table shows the required BIOS for each system.
-You'll find up-to-date information [here](https://github.com/libretro/libretro-super/tree/master/dist/info) and [here](https://github.com/libretro/libretro-database/blob/master/dat/BIOS.dat).
+You'll find up-to-date information [here](https://github.com/libretro/libretro-super/tree/master/dist/info).

 Warning: Linux is a case sensitive system.
 Please name BIOS files exactly according to this table.